rosemondepower/heartworm_genome/02_code/hw_wgs_workbook.md

 ```
 Now we have 2 excel files: 1.
 Raw vs merged FORWARD reads and 2.
 Raw vs merged REVERSE reads.
 Compare the total numbers and ensure that they match up so we didn't lose any data in the merging process.

+After inspecting the tables, everything matches up.
+We have the same number of lines in the raw and merged fastq files.
+We can continue with the analysis using the merged files.